hatdropper1977/john.soban.ski/content/polars.md

 twitter_image: images/Polars/07_Square_Off.jpg
 Slug: polars
 Status: published
+Summary: Refactoring an RCE machine learning algorithm from Pandas lambda functions to the Polars expression API reduced execution time from six minutes to fourteen seconds.
+Polars cross joins, columnar operations, and Apache Arrow drive a 25x speedup.

 The open-source **Polars** library touts huge performance gains over **Pandas**.
 A combination of parallel processing, Apache Arrow, and a "Close to the Metal" Architecture drives **Polars'** speed.
 I refactored my Pandas-based Reduced Columb Energy (RCE) algorithm to **Polars** and will share my journey and observations with you.